General Application for GST/HST Rebates

 where:

-K is the amount of tax that would have become payable under the applicable section or subsection at the particular time if the supply were acquired by the investment plan for consumption, use or supply exclusively in the participating province; and
+K is the amount of tax that would have become payable under the applicable section or subsection at the particular time if the supply were acquired by the investment plan or segregated fund for consumption, use, or supply exclusively in the participating province

-L is the extent (expressed as a percentage) to which the investment plan may reasonably be regarded as holding or investing funds for the benefit of persons that are resident in the participating province.
+L is the extent (expressed as a percentage) to which the investment plan or segregated fund may reasonably be regarded as holding or investing funds for the benefit of persons that are resident in the participating province

-If you are an investment plan or a segregated fund of an insurer (other than a provincial stratified investment plan or a provincial investment plan), and tax is payable under subsection 220.05(1) or 220.07(1) in respect of bringing tangible personal property into a participating province, use the following formula to calculate your claim:
+If you are an investment plan or a segregated fund of an insurer (other than a provincial stratified investment plan or a provincial investment plan) that is not an SLFI and the provincial part of the HST is payable under subsection 220.05(1) or 220.07(1) in respect of bringing tangible personal property into a participating province, use the following formula to calculate your claim:

 where: